- Fly from London to Bucharest, where we transfer to our hotel in the capital for an overnight stay.

 Telephoto work from land-based and boat hides.
 Macro and wide-angle work with plants, insects and natural abstracts, including using off-camera flash.
 Some night time flash photography.

-Throughout the tour Ashley will provide guidance and tuition as required, and take you through various techniques appropriate to the photographic opportunities.
-He will cover basic techniques as well as more complex skills appropriate for light and movement.
+Throughout the tour, Ashley or Bret will provide guidance and tuition as required, and take you through various techniques appropriate to the photographic opportunities.
+They will cover basic techniques, as well as more complex skills appropriate for light and movement.

 Easy.
 Access to all locations is straightforward.
 There are no long walks and no major inclines or gradients.